Owen-Splat/LAS-Randomizer/README.md

 (See also: [Switch game modding](https://nh-server.github.io/switch-guide/extras/game_modding/))

+The number of files will differ depending on settings, so clear out any old files first.

 Switch: On your SD card for your homebrew setup, navigate to the `Atmosphere/contents` folder and create a new directory named `01006BB00C6F0000`.
-Copy and paste the `Romfs` folder from the randomizer output into this new folder.
-That is, the folder structure here should look like `Atmosphere/contents/01006BB00C6F0000/Romfs/...`.
+Copy and paste the `romfs` folder from the randomizer output into this new folder.
+That is, the folder structure here should look like `Atmosphere/contents/01006BB00C6F0000/romfs/...`.
 Next, copy and paste the `exefs_patches` folder from the randomizer output into the `Atmosphere` folder.
 It should look like `Atmosphere/exefs_patches/las_randomizer/...` with 2 ips files inside.
 After this, relaunch CFW and simply start up Link's Awakening to play the randomizer!

 Emulator: Open up the mods folder and create a new directory named `01006BB00C6F0000`.
 Enter it and create a new folder named whatever you want.
-Inside that should be the `Romfs` and `exefs_patches` folders from the randomizer output.
-It should look something like `%ModsDir%/01006BB00C6F0000/LASRando/Romfs/...`
+Inside that should be the `romfs` and `exefs` folders from the randomizer output.
+It should look something like `%ModsDir%/01006BB00C6F0000/%OutputFolder/romfs/...` and `%ModsDir%/01006BB00C6F0000/LASRando/exefs/...`

 Applying this mod will not in any way affect your save data, so don't delete anything you don't want deleted.
-If you want to go back to the original game after, either manually clear the files out, or you can launch the game holding L
+If you want to go back to the original game after, either manually clear the files out, or launch the game holding L. Keep in mind that exefs patches are still applied even when holding L.

 ### Known Issues:
-- The existence of the fishing bottle depends on whether you have the 2nd bottle in your inventory.
-This is left vanilla
-- The existence of the Ball & Chain Soldier depends on whether you have the 5th Golden Leaf in your inventory.
-This is left vanilla
-- Dampe lacks logic for instrument shuffle, and may permanently remove items from your inventory
+- Dampe lacks logic for instrument shuffle
 - Small key drops are still technically small key objects and will trigger the compass ringtone regardless of what they are
-- Choosing Shuffled Bombs or Shuffled Powder sets drops of that item to 0.
-This will not change even after finding it
 - While Trading Quest items work, they will not be displayed in the inventory
 - Enemy Randomization is a very early work in progress.
 No logic, and needed kills are left vanilla